Adaptive Mix for Semi-Supervised Medical Image Segmentation: Method

 \textbf{\textit{Self-Training}} involves a single model $f(\cdot, \theta)$, which generates pseudo labels from unlabeled data for training of the model itself.
-A pseudo label is generated by: $\tilde{y}^u_j = \arg\max{\mathrm{SoftMax}(f(\Gamma'(x^u_i), \theta))}$, where $\mathrm{SoftMax} (\cdot)$ denotes the SoftMax function that converts predictive logits into probabilities and $\Gamma'(\cdot)$ represents a weak perturbation (w.r.t. the strong perturbation $\Gamma(\cdot)$) \footnote{Following the idea of strong-weak pseudo supervision \citep{sohn2020fixmatch}, in practice, $\Gamma'(\cdot)$ refers to 'weak' perturbations, generally consisting of only geometric augmentations, while $\Gamma(\cdot)$ refers to 'strong' augmentations, which include geometric and pixel degree augmentations, as well as mix-up operations.}.
+A pseudo label is generated by: $\bar{y}^u_j = \arg\max{\mathrm{SoftMax}(f(\Gamma'(x^u_j), \theta))}$, where $\mathrm{SoftMax} (\cdot)$ denotes the SoftMax function that converts predictive logits into probabilities and $\Gamma'(\cdot)$ represents a weak perturbation (\emph{w.r.t.} the strong perturbation $\Gamma(\cdot)$) \footnote{Following the idea of strong-weak pseudo supervision~\citep{sohn2020fixmatch}, in practice, $\Gamma'(\cdot)$ refers to "weak" perturbations, generally consisting of only geometric augmentations, while $\Gamma(\cdot)$ refers to "strong" augmentations, which include geometric and pixel intensity augmentations, as well as mix-up operations.
+For brevity, these notations are omitted in the following text.}.